muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 There then needs to be a method of binding this SR path identifiers into equivalence groups such that the egress node can determine for example, the set of packets that represent a single primary path.
-It is obvious that this equivalence group can be instantiated in the network by an SDN controller using the Path Segments of the SR paths.
+This equivalence group can be instantiated in the network by an SDN controller using the Path Segments of the SR paths.

 # Security Considerations {#Security}

-Path Segment in SR-MPLS does not introduce any new behavior or any change in the way the MPLS data plane works.
-{{Section 8.1 of RFC8402}} describes the security consideration for SR-MPLS.
-Path segment is additional metadata that is added to the packet consisting of the SR path.

-An attacker could exploit path segment to manipulate the accounting of SR traffic at the egress.
-Path segment could also be used to monitor traffic patterns for the E2E paths.
-The control protocols used to allocate path segments could also be exploited to disseminate incorrect path segment information.
-Note that, the path segment is imposed at the ingress and removed at the egress boundary and is not leaked out of the administered domain.
+Path Segment in SR-MPLS is used within the SR domain, and no new security threats are introduced comparing to current SR-MPLS.
+The security consideration of SR-MPLS is described in {{Section 8.1 of RFC8402}} applies to this document.

 # IANA Considerations {#IANA}